prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 }
 }

 ```
  Here you can see we're specifying the eligibility for this request, which means the platform will use that value rather than taking the segments from the player.
-Now we can indeed see the challenge we created.
-As before, we will not be able to join this challenge unless we're eligible, and the same mechanism applies:
+Now we can indeed see the Challenge we created.
+As before, we will not be able to join this Challenge unless we're eligible, and the same mechanism applies:

 ```
 {